bentranter/chat/README.md

 $ openssl s_client -connect <ipAddr>:<port>
 ```

 To exit this thing just hit Ctrl-c.
-Also, don't type a `B` ever, or it will try to send heartbeat and crash :P
+Also, don't type a `B` ever, or it will try to send a heartbeat and crash :P

 #####Web